obophenotype/CCN2/doc/glossary.md

 * **Cell set accession ID**: A unique ID for a cell set.
 This is derived from the Taxonomy_id by the appending a '_' followed by an integer. e.g. CS201910120_1

-\* A note on the terms class, subclass, and type in CCN1:  CCN1 and least some of the literature using it, cell type is used to refer only to cells defined by leaf node cell sets.
-Class is used to refer to cell groupings defined by very general groupings of cell sets in a hierarchical clustering.
+\* A note on the terms class, subclass, and type in CCN1: In CCN1 and least some of the literature using it, cell type is used to refer only to cell groupings defined by leaf node cell sets.
+Class is used to refer to cell groupings defined by very general cell sets in a hierarchical clustering.
 SubClass (in some papers 'family') is used to refer to cell groupings defined by mid-level clusters - with position in the hierarchy chosen somewhat flexibly.
-The use of these terms is potentially confusing given the regular use of class and subclass in discussion of classification, we therefore prefer the terms leaf node, family, and gross.
+The use of these terms is potentially confusing given the regular use of class and subclass in discussion of classification, we therefore prefer the terms leaf node, family, and gross cell type.